Whipping Post (song): Other artists

 Rock cult figure Genya Ravan produced the best-known recording by a female singer, with a screaming take on her 1974 album Goldie Zelkowitz, which was subsequently sampled in Jay-Z's "Oh My God" from his 2006 album Kingdom Come.
 Portions of the Jay-Z sample appeared as the soundtrack for feature advertisements for the 2013 film Gangster Squad.

 Perhaps the most-heard rendition of "Whipping Post" by any other artist came in 2005, during Season 4 of the then-top-rated television competition show American Idol, when it was performed by contestant Bo Bice whose effort on it pleased Randy Jackson, a fan of Southern rock, and the other show judges.
 Bice eventually finished in second place, with his performance of "Whipping Post" and his stage presence credited for gaining him voting support amongst viewers.

-Australian singer Vanessa Amorosi and guitarist Orianthi performed a live rendition of "Whipping Post" live in 2023 at The Canyon in Agoura Hills, California.